 Justin Sullivan/ Getty Images

-You can leave your own condolences on our Facebook page.
+You can express your thoughts about Jobs' legacy on our Facebook page.